 An Intervention Letter Written by Someone With Very Little Grasp of the Concept

 Have you seen my keys?
 I cannot find them anywhere.
-I checked by the coffee maker, the snack table—everywhere.
+I checked by the coffee maker, the washing machine—everywhere.
 I’m not sure why I’m having such a difficult time locating them, but it may be an indirect result of your substance abuse problem.
-I find this incredibly selfish of you and another potential threat to our friendship, apart from the fact that I also want to see that new Johnny Depp movie and you haven’t gotten back to me about when we can go see it.

 That reminds me: I was also wondering if you might have that copy of The Da Vinci Code I lent you a few years back?
-I really don’t think it should take you this long to finish reading it.
-It’s practically a young adult reading level, and I wanted to read it again to look for any connection to my 7th grade gym teacher, who I’m convinced is part of an Illuminati conspiracy.
-Even if he’s not, he was at least way too interested in my bathing habits back in those days, and he was always keen to point out whenever I missed a spot while showering after one of our bi-weekly tickle fights in his office.
+I really don’t think it should take you this long to finish reading it—it’s practically a young-adult text, and I wanted to read it again to look for any connection to my 7th grade gym teacher, who I’m convinced is part of an Illuminati conspiracy.
+Even if he’s not, he was at least way too interested in my bathing habits back in school, and he was always keen to point out whenever I missed a spot while showering after one of our bi-weekly tickle fights in his office.

 Additionally, you still owe me 20 bucks from that time I helped you buy those songs on the jukebox at The Thirsty Bear.
-This was a year-and-a-halfago, and the only music you played with the money I gave you was Bare Naked Ladies and the Spice Girls.
-I was surprised they would even have these selections on the jukebox there, but apparently you wanted to hear “Spice up your life” like seven times in a row that day, and it really annoyed the other patrons who were an unrecognizable shade of brown, making it unclear as to whether they were the scary kind of brown or the funny transatlantic kind.
-But rest assured that they were not as thoroughly entertained by your musical tastes as your dancing on the bar and making out with that bearded biker indicated that you were.
+This was a year-and-a-half ago, and the only music you played with the money I gave you was Bare Naked Ladies and Spice Girls.
+Apparently you wanted to hear “Spice Up Your Life” seven times in a row that day, and it really annoyed the other patrons who were an unrecognizable shade of brown.

 On a turkey sandwich.